wongsingfo/cse234-w25-PA/pa2/README.md

 If your implementation is fast (within 150% time consumption of MPI version), you can get a bonus (+2.5 pts for each function)!
 If your implementation is as fast as the MPI implementation (within 105% time consumption of MPI version), you can get a bonus (+5 pts for each function)!

+Put your discussion (2-3 sentences) in the file discussion2-1.txt.

 ### 2.2 Data Split for Data Parallel Training (5 pts)

 For this part, your task is to implement the `split_train` function in `data/data_parallel_preprocess.py`.